Early View Article - Norm modification and the responsibility to protect: Towards a four-pillar framework

 Norm modification and the responsibility to protect: Towards a four-pillar framework

-The Respronsibility to Protect (RtoP) faces intense contestation.
+The Responsibility to Protect (RtoP) faces intense contestation.
 Within a rapidly evolving world order, this is only likely to increase.
-And absent substantive norm modification to (re-)establish genuine concensus over the meaning of the norm, RtoP faces immminent weakening.
+And absent substantive norm modification to (re-)establish genuine consensus over the meaning of the norm, RtoP faces imminent weakening.
 This paper suggests one such avenue of modification: reimagining RtoP's structure across four pillars instead of the existing three.
-It disagregates the existing third pillar across two pillars: a new fourth-pillar which contains the last resort use of collective force, in-line with the UN CHarter, and a third-pillar which retains the existing non-forcible dimensions of the international responsibility to respond.
+It disaggregates the existing third pillar across two pillars: a new fourth-pillar which contains the last resort use of collective force, in-line with the UN Charter, and a third-pillar which retains the existing non-forcible dimensions of the international responsibility to respond.
 This new four-pillar RtoP poses three distinct advantages.
-It increases the potential for peaceful international responses to mass atrocity by addressing the wide-spread tendency to conflate the entire international responsibility to respond with the last-resort use of force; it opens broader space for reconciling divergent global perspectives on the use of force, highlighting the collective and and last-resort nature of legitimate military enforcement; and it resolves additional points of contestation over RtoP including whether the pillars are sequential or mutually reinforcing.
+It increases the potential for peaceful international responses to mass atrocity by addressing the wide-spread tendency to conflate the entire international responsibility to respond with the last-resort use of force; it opens broader space for reconciling divergent global perspectives on the use of force, highlighting the collective and last-resort nature of legitimate military enforcement; and it resolves additional points of contestation over RtoP including whether the pillars are sequential or mutually reinforcing.

 Policy Implications